 Definition of alignment aids and their purpose

-Alignment aids are tools or devices designed to help golfers align their putter face and body correctly in relation to the target line.
-They are intended to provide visual feedback and help golfers develop muscle memory for correct alignment.
+Alignment aids help you square your putter face and body to the target line.
+They provide visual feedback and build muscle memory for correct setup.

 Examples of popular alignment aids